-Our Diabetes Risk Calculator calculates within 2 minutes the risk of type 2 (adult-onset) diabetes.
-Based on the calculated result, the calculator classifies the user into one of the 5 categories (diabetes risk score).
+Our Diabetes Risk Calculator calculates the risk of type 2 (adult-onset) diabetes within a minute.
+Based on the result, the Diabetes Risk Calculator classifies the user into one of the 5 categories (diabetes risk score).
 If there is even a small risk of diabetes, ask for medical advice!

 Diabetes has three types.
 These are as follows:

-• Type 1 diabetes: This is an innate diabetes and is also known as juvenile diabetes.
+• Type 1 diabetes: This is innate diabetes and is also known as juvenile diabetes.

-• Type 2 diabetes: This type of diabetes develops in older age, usually above 40, typically among those who are obese or are genetically predisposed to it.
-The Diabetes Risk Calculator uses genetic data and lifestyle-related date to calculate the possibility of development for this type of diabetes.
+• Type 2 diabetes: Type 2 diabetes is primarily due to lifestyle factors and genetics.
+This type of diabetes develops in older age, usually above 40, typically among those who are obese or are genetically predisposed to it.
+The Diabetes Risk Calculator uses genetic data and lifestyle-related data to calculate the possibility of development for this type of diabetes.

 Generally, a blood glucose level of 4–6 mmol/l is evaluated as normal.
 It is important that these values must be measured before eating.